 ADAM WISNIESKI

 I think I was always meant to do this work.
 I designed my first T-shirt when I was 4 years old for my nursery school.
-So what did I choose when I decided to go to college?
+So what did I choose to study when I decided to go to college?
 English!
-After that I worked as a reporter and freelance writer for about a decade before finally seeing the light and switching careers to design.
+After that I worked as a reporter and freelance writer for a decade before seeing the light.
+I went back to school and switched careers to design.

 I think of design as a continuation of my writing career.
 I approach it the same way: